blinksocks/blinksocks/docs/config/README.md

     }
   ],

-  // redirect data stream to here once preset fail to process(server side only)
+  // redirect data to here once preset fail to process(server side only)
-  //
-  // @note
-  //   1.
-Should be formed with "host:port".
+  // Should be formed with "host:port".
   redirect: "",

   // close inactive connection after timeout seconds